jonghwanhyeon/joblib-progress/README.md

 # joblib-progress
-A contextmanager to track progress of joblib execution.
+A contextmanager to track progress of `joblib` execution using `rich.progress`.
 [![joblib-progress](https://asciinema.org/a/Ufe9v8MKfxIzMuvlv2IwCk29l.svg)](https://asciinema.org/a/Ufe9v8MKfxIzMuvlv2IwCk29l)

 ## Why
 The vanilla `multiprocessing` does not work when an object to multiprocess is not `pickle-able`.
-The `joblib` solves this, but then its progress was not tracked nicely.
+The `joblib` solves this, but then its progress is not tracked nicely.
 This library solves that tracking issue with `joblib`.

 ## Install
 ```bash